 You can improve these things by getting familiar with positive reinforcement training methods and dogs' breed specific needs.
 Digital Dogsitter aims to support dog's general well-being by making the alone time more relaxed.

-When the barking starts, Digital Dogsitter plays an owner's voice command once.
-If the barking continues without any breaks, a new command is played every seven seconds, maximum of six times, after which the application stops playing any voice commands to avoid a shouting contest with the dog.
-Once the barking has stopped, the application can start playing the voice commands again.
+When the barking starts, Digital Dogsitter plays an owner's voice feedback once.
+If the barking continues without any breaks, a new voice feedback is played every seven seconds, maximum of six times, after which the application stops playing any voice clips to avoid a shouting contest with the dog.
+Once the barking has stopped, the application can start playing the voice feedback again.

 No external microphone nor speakers is needed, but they might be helpful in certain situations.